 “Microsoft is committed to creating safe online communities where our customers can learn, play, grow and interact without the threat of violence or hatred.
 That’s why for many years we’ve sought to protect our customers by prohibiting hate speech and removing such content from our hosted consumer services.

 Content removal – Microsoft

-Comments are generally removed at the platform’s discretion and with a difficulty of having a fast rule on content, there are often inconsistencies over which comments are deemed to break rules and which do not.
+Comments are generally removed at the platform’s discretion.
+There are also inconsistencies over which comments are deemed to break rules and which do not.

-Microsoft’s new ruling will not only allow comments to be removed, but also content reinstated when it is deemed by a wide amount of users that it is right to be reinstated.
+Microsoft’s new ruling will allow comments to be removed, and content reinstated when it is deemed by a wide amount of users that it is right to be reinstated.